Malaysia Travel Advice, Embassies & Tourist Offices

 Possessing drugs, even in very small quantities, carries severe penalties, including:

-• if drug trafficking is indicated, a possible death sentence by hanging
+- a possible death sentence by hanging for drug trafficking

 LGBT+ travellers

 Same-sex sexual acts are illegal in Malaysia under federal law.
 The Malaysian authorities sometimes carry out raids on LGBT+ spaces and events.
-Shows of affection in public could attract negative responses from other members of the public.
+Showing affection in public could attract negative responses from other members of the public.
 Openly LGBT+ safe spaces and support groups exist.

 Read more advice for LGBT+ travellers.